 Googling your name and discovering court records on the site Justia.com associated with your name can be a jarring experience.
 Legal proceedings come with enough headaches without having to worry about the details of your court case being one of the first things to appear in a Google search of your name.
-That means potential employers, colleagues, clients, friends, and even dates could find a Justia law record associated with your name and form a snap judgement about you based on what they find.

 What is Justia.com?

 At its core, Justia.com is a website containing free legal information and resources for law students, lawyers, legal researchers, and the general public.
 If you take a few minutes to poke around on the site, you’ll notice they host A LOT of information.
 It is one of the largest free repositories of US law, case law, legal codes, statutes, and regulations.
-Cases span across all legal practice areas including criminal law, injury law, family law, real estate law, intellectual property, estate planning, business law, employment & labor, foreign law, and immigration.
+Cases span across all legal practice areas including criminal law, injury law, family law, real estate law, wrongful death attorney, intellectual property, estate planning, business law, employment & labor, foreign law, and immigration.

 This also includes a portion on their site called Justia dockets and filings, which allows users to search for cases, dockets, and filings from the U.S. District Courts as well as the U.S. Courts of appeals.
 If you Google your name and a Justia listing is showing up in the results, then it is likely hosted on this portion of the site.

-You can also search for a lawyer, post a listing as a lawyer as well as research various areas of law.
+You can also search for a injury lawyer, post a listing as a lawyer as well as research various areas of law.

 Why is Justia posting my information online and is it legal?